grease-xmr/grease/docs/src/10_channel_design.typ

 signature.

-In a successful dispute, either by waiting for the challenge period to end, or the KES accepts the challenge, the KES will hand over the merchant's secret share and the customer will be able to reconstruct the spending key and spend the funds out of the multisig wallet.
-In this case, the customer can then spend any state from the entire history of the channel, including any states that favour the customer.
+In a successful dispute, either by waiting for the challenge period to end, or the KES accepts the challenge, the KES will hand over the merchant's first adapter offset.
+The customer will then be able to sign any transaction in the history of the channel by reconstructing the appropriate adapter signature offset, including any states that favour the customer.
 This is a form of punishment that should motivate parties to behave honestly.

 #warning[